Children found alive in the ‘worst place’ Toronto Police sergeant has ever seen

 According to the Toronto PD, the father is not involved.

 Sgt.
-Piatt is still shaken up by what he found inside that house today, calling this, “one of the worst places I’ve ever scene.”
+Piatt is still shaken up by what he found inside that house Friday, calling this, “one of the worst places I’ve ever seen.”